petersulyok/diskinfo/README.md

 Demo
 ----
-A simple demo is provided in the package, can be executed in this way:
+The library contains a simple demo, it can be executed in the following way:

     python -m diskinfo.demo

 <img src="https://github.com/petersulyok/diskinfo/raw/main/docs/diskinfo_rich_demo.png" align="left">

-(for this colorful demo the `rich` Python library needs to be installed)
+(please note the `rich` Python library needs to be installed for this colorful demo)

 Installation
 ------------
-Standard installation from `pypi` with any of your favourite tools:
+Standard installation tools from `pypi.org`:

     pip install diskinfo